trimstray/nginx-admins-handbook/doc/RULES.md

   > And what's more, will only evaluate the `server_name` directive when it needs to distinguish between server blocks that match to the same level in the `listen` directive.

   > Set IP address and port number to prevents soft mistakes which may be difficult to debug.
-In addition, no IP means bind to all IPs on your system, this can cause a lot of problems and it's bad practice (it is considered good security practice to only configure the minimum network access for services).
+In addition, no IP means bind to all IPs on your system, this can cause a lot of problems and it's bad practice because it is recommended to only configure the minimum network access for services.

 ###### Example